cblavier/twitter-feelings/README.md

 Each query fetches 100 tweets at once.

 ## Learning
 Live Tweets will a be categorized using the _Naive Bayesian_ approach.
 The great benefit of this method is that a lot of stuff can be precomputed making the live computation very fast.
-The purpose of this module is to precompute (from existings tweets corpus) the probability for each monogram (ie word) to appear in either positive or negative messages.
+The purpose of this module is to precompute (from existing tweets corpus) the probability for each monogram (ie word) to appear in either positive or negative messages.

-Once at least two corpus have been built (both negative and positive moods on a single language), run the learning module with this command:
+Once two corpus have been built (both negative and positive moods on a single language), run the learning module with this command:
 ```
 ./twitter_feelings learn --lang fr
 ```
+On my computer (4ghz i7), it takes about 10mn to learn from 2 x 500.000 tweets.

 ## Streaming Machine
 TODO